teatwig/bearlytics/README.md

 > - 365 days of dates
 > - 32 bytes per SHA-256 hash
 > Time to Generate:
-> Even at a rate of 1 million hashes per second, it would take about 12.4 years to generate the complete table, and all so you can get a rough idea of which IP address visited your site.
+> Even at a rate of 1 million hashes per second, it would take about 12.4 years to generate the complete table (and then you'd have to query it).
+All so you can get a rough idea of which IP address visited your site.

 **Q: What about back-ups/data exporting?**
 A: The database is stored in a SQLite database file on your server.
 You can back it up any way you want.
 I personally use a cron job to back it up to an S3 bucket every 24 hours.

 **Q: Can I pay you to host my analytics?**
-A: Let me know if this is something you're interested in by commenting or reacting to [this issue](https://github.com/HermanMartinus/bearlytics/issues/1), and I'll add it to [the roadmap](ROADMAP.md).
+A: No, but if it's something you're interested in, let me know by commenting on [this issue](https://github.com/HermanMartinus/bearlytics/issues/1), and I may add it to [the roadmap](ROADMAP.md).

 ## License